KarlZeilhofer/qsnake/README.md

 * arrow keys
 * spacebar (resets game and triggers bombs)
 * P for pausing the game
+* ESC quits the game
+* 0 resets the high score

 # Requirements
 Nothing special, a default PC should do it.
 In the code is still some potential for